TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Introduction

-In this work, we introduce the \emph{Tail-Averaged Greedy Randomized Kaczmarz (TAG-K)} algorithm, designed for online parameter estimation in robotic systems.
+As such, we introduce the \emph{Tail-Averaged Greedy Randomized Kaczmarz (TAG-K)} algorithm for online parameter estimation in robotic systems.
 TAG-K leverages the Kaczmarz family’s efficiency in projecting onto subsets of system manifolds and augments it with greedy row selection for rapid closed-loop adaptation and tail averaging for robustness to noise.
-This combination yields a high-performance framework well-suited for computationally constrained robotics applications.
+This yields a high-performance framework well-suited for online estimation on embedded robotic hardware.

 We evaluate TAG-K on challenging quadrotor tracking tasks, where it achieves 1.5$\times$-1.9$\times$ faster solve times on laptop-class CPUs, and more importantly, improved resilience to measurement noise, and a 25\% reduction in estimation error, leading to nearly 2$\times$ better end-to-end tracking performance.
-Finally, to further validate our computational efficiency, and the promise of TAG-K for embedded applications, we also benchmark TAG-K on synthetic parameter estimation tasks using an embedded microcontroller, demonstrating 4.8$\times$–20.7$\times$ faster solves.
-We open-source our software to benefit the community at:\\ \url{https://github.com/a2r-lab/TAG-K}.
+To further validate our computational efficiency, and demonstrate suitability for embedded deployment, we benchmark TAG-K on synthetic parameter estimation tasks on an embedded microcontroller.
+TAG-K achieves 4.8$\times$–20.7$\times$ faster solves, highlighting the importance of light-weight online estimation algorithms for systems with limited processing power.